-A landlord or other housing provider may deny a request to keep a service dog, psychiatric service dog, or support animal in California as a reasonable accommodation if the specific animal:
+A landlord or other housing provider may deny a request to keep a service or support animal in California as a reasonable accommodation if granting the request would:

 However, if the threat or damage can be reduced or eliminated by another reasonable accommodation, the landlord must allow the animal.

-When the disability or need for reasonable accommodation is not obvious, a landlord may ask the person with a disability for documentation that he or she has a disability and a disability-related need for the service dog or support animal.
+When the disability or need for reasonable accommodation is not obvious, a landlord may ask the person with a disability for documentation that they have a disability and a disability-related need for the service dog or support animal.
 The tenant or boarder must then provide the landlord with reasonable medical documentation from a third party that confirms the existence of the disability and the need for reasonable accommodation.
 The third party doesn't have to be a health care provider; rather, it can be any reliable source, such as a social worker, who has personal knowledge of the individual's need for a service or support animal.
 (Cal.
 Code Regs., tit.
 2, § 12178 (2022).)